Economy of Cuba: Reforms and recovery (1994–2011)

-The government undertook several reforms to stem excess liquidity, increase labor incentives, and alleviate serious shortages of food, consumer goods, and services.
+The government undertook several economic reforms to stem excess liquidity, increase labor incentives, and alleviate serious shortages of food, consumer goods, and services.
 To alleviate the economic crisis, the government introduced a few market-oriented reforms, including opening to tourism, allowing foreign investment, legalizing the U.S. dollar, and authorizing self-employment for some 150 occupations.
-(This policy was later partially reversed so that while the U.S. dollar is no longer accepted in businesses, it remains legal for Cubans to hold the currency.)
 These measures resulted in modest economic growth.
 The liberalized agricultural markets were introduced in October 1994, at which state and private farmers sell above-quota production at free market prices, broadened legal consumption alternatives, and reduced black market prices.

 Government efforts to lower subsidies to unprofitable enterprises and to shrink the money supply caused the semi-official exchange rate for the Cuban peso to move from a peak of 120 to the dollar in the summer of 1994 to 21 to the dollar by year-end 1999.
 The drop in GDP halted in 1994 when Cuba reported 0.7% growth, followed by increases of 2.5% in 1995 and 7.8% in 1996.
 Growth slowed again in 1997 and 1998 to 2.5% and 1.2% respectively.
 One of the key reasons was the failure to notice that sugar production had become uneconomic.
-Reflecting on the Special Period, First Secretary of the Communist Party of Cuba Fidel Castro later admitted that many mistakes had been made, "The country had many economists, and it is not my intention to criticize them, but I would like to ask why we hadn't discovered earlier that maintaining our levels of sugar production would be impossible.
-The Soviet Union collapsed, oil cost $40 a barrel, and sugar prices were at basement levels, so why did we not rationalize the industry?"
+Reflecting on the Special Period, First Secretary of the Communist Party of Cuba Fidel Castro later admitted that many mistakes had been made, "The Soviet Union collapsed, oil cost $40 a barrel, and sugar prices were at basement levels, so why did we not rationalize the industry?"
 Living conditions in 1999 remained well below the 1989 level.